-22.1 The Trust will follow a tiered approach to internal control, risk management and assurance processes comprising:
+The Trust will follow a tiered approach to internal control, risk management and assurance processes comprising:

-- Clearly communicated procedures, structures and training of staff. - Appropriate day-to-day supervision and checks by management. - Internal scrutiny overseen by an audit committee. - External audit and assurance.
+• Clearly communicated procedures, structures and training of staff.

+- Appropriate day-to-day supervision and checks by management. - Internal scrutiny overseen by an audit committee. - Internal scrutiny/audit - External audit and assurance.